 II APPROACH AND METHOD

 This article draws on data from the multi-stage Australian National Jury Sentencing Study on sex offence sentencing.
+While the article only relies on data drawn from the content analysis of the sentencing remarks, the approach and method adopted in collecting the data for the first two stages of the study are briefly recounted as background, to explain why the content analysis was required.
 Between 2014 and 2016, we recruited jurors from 128 sex and 31 violent offence trials in each of the Australian states and territories except Western Australia, where approval from the Attorney-General to use jurors was refused.
-More details of the study are given in Warner and Spiranovic et al. The break-down of the trials is presented in Table 1.
+The break-down of the trials is presented in Table 1.

 Table 1: Number of trials, by jurisdiction